Daxiongmao87/MMAS/README.md

 **INSTRUCTIONS**
 1. Install python 2.7 (https://www.python.org/).
 After installation on Windows, you may need to set your environment variables.
 To do this:
-	a. type "Environment Variables" in your search bar and select "Edit environment variables for your account" (Windows 10)
-	b.
-Select the variable "Path" and click "Edit"
-	c.
-Click "New" and add the path to your python folder (default: "C:\Python27\")
+	i. type "Environment Variables" in your search bar and select "Edit environment variables for your account" (Windows 10) ii.
+Select the variable "Path" and click "Edit" iii.
+Click "New" and add the path to your python folder (default: "C:\Python27\") iv.
-	d.
 Click on "New" again, and add the path to your pyhon scripts folder (default: "C:\Python27\Scripts\")
-	e.
+	v.
 Then click "OK" and "OK" to apply your changes and exit out.
 2. Open command prompt (or terminal) and install virtualenv from pip: 'python -m pip install virtualenv'
 3. Navigate to your project folder and create a virtual environment: 'virtualenv'
 4. Next you'll want to be in the python virtual environment, so navigate to venv/Scripts/activate.bat (or if iin linux, ./venv/Scripts/activate